 Air travel can present particular challenges for anyone with dementia, thanks to the huge public spaces in airports, along with crowds, noise and constant public service announcements.
 Someone with dementia can easily become confused and disorientated, and this won’t necessarily be immediately obvious to airport and airline staff.

-You may be responsible for your loved one’s care, or perhaps they already receive companion care or dementia care from a live-in carer who can travel with them.
+You may be responsible for your loved one’s care, or perhaps they already receive companion care or dementia care from one of the UK’s leading introductory live-in care agencies, such as Elder, who provide carers that can travel with them.
 Someone experienced in dealing with the issues surrounding dementia can be extremely helpful in keeping your loved one calm, particularly if they are feeling anxious or fearful about the noise and activity surrounding a trip to an airport.

 UK airports becoming dementia friendly